Andy-SS/eLog/README.md

 - **Memory Overhead**: Additional ~32-64 bytes for mutex storage
 - **Timeout Behavior**: Logging calls will timeout and skip if mutex cannot be acquired
 - **RTOS Integration**: Minimal impact on existing RTOS task scheduling

+## 🔧 New Features
+- **`elogUpdateRTOSReady` Function**: Allows dynamic updates to the RTOS readiness flag, enabling or disabling thread-safe operations based on runtime conditions.
+- **Fallback Mutex Implementation**: For non-RTOS environments, a `pthread_mutex`-based implementation ensures thread safety without requiring an RTOS.

 ## �🔧 Configuration Options